ami-sajid/AI-Driven-Decentralized-Credit-Scoring-with-Blockchain-IPFS-and-Oracles/README.md

-# MAQM — Blockchain Meets AI-Powered Oracles and Decentralized Storage
+# Blockchain Meets AI-Powered Oracles and Decentralized Storage

 **A Secure and Scalable Framework for Decentralized Credit Scoring**